 11. Language Translation

-This remnant feature is worth mentioning.
+⚠️ This legacy feature is now longer active since Google depreciated it.
 Google Translation matches the site language to your geographical location.
 When this happens, a banner appears at the top of each page with a language menu.
 You may select the original language (which is English) or choose a different language.

 Everyone in the United States does not speak English just as everyone in Canada does not speak French.
 So if the banner does not appear, you can choose a language from the menu in the footer.